BlissRoms-x86/Documentation/knowledgebase/troubleshooting/edit-grub-from-bliss-install.md

 - Also you can combine save & exit with `:wq`

 ### Step 6:
-Now you can umount efi partiton and reboot to see your changes:
+Now you can umount efi partition and reboot to see your changes:
 ```
   umount /dev/sda1
   reboot -f